Instruction in Latin: United Kingdom

 In the first half of the 20th century, Latin was taught in approximately 25% of schools.
 However, from the 1960s, universities gradually began to abandon Latin as an entry requirement for Medicine and Law degrees.
 After the introduction of the Modern Language General Certificate of Secondary Education in the 1980s, Latin began to be replaced by other languages in many schools.
 Latin is still taught in a small number, particularly private schools.
 Three British exam boards offer Latin, OCR, SQA and WJEC.
 In 2006, it was dropped by the exam board AQA.

 At GCSE level, Latin is one of the least studied subjects.
 In June 2023, there were 2,954 candidates for the WJEC Latin exam.
 In the same year, 5605 candidates sat the OCR exam.

-Around 20.4% of secondary schools in the UK offer Latin (966 schools).
+As of 2007, around 20.4% of secondary schools in the UK offer Latin (966 schools).
 This is made up of a somewhat even split of 514 state schools and 452 independent schools.
 59.9% of independent schools offer Latin compared to only 12.9% of state schools.
-Date for this section is taken from a report titled "Access to Latin" by the Cambridge School Classics Project.